Theory of Majorana zero modes in unconventional superconductors

-In order to further understand the proximity effect in the diffusive region DN, we plot the LDOS at middle of DN in $x= -L/2$ in Fig.\,\ref{proximitypxwaveldos1}.
-For all cases, the resulting LDOS has a sharp ZEP \cite{Proximityp,Proximityp2,Kokkeler2022} and completely different from the standard proximity effect in conventional superconductor junction which commonly has a zero energy dip (gap) as seen in Fig.\,\ref{swaveKLboundaryLDOS}.
-For the ballistic regime with $R_{d}=0$, the LDOS $\rho(E)=1$ is satisfied due to $\zeta(x)=0$, which indicates the absence of the proximity effect.
+In order to further understand the proximity effect in the diffusive region DN, we plot the LDOS $\rho(E)$ normalized by its value in the normal state at middle of DN in $x= -L/2$ in Fig.\,\ref{proximitypxwaveldos1}.
+For all cases, the resulting $\rho(E)$ has a sharp ZEP \cite{Proximityp,Proximityp2,Kokkeler2022} and completely different from the standard proximity effect in conventional superconductor junction which commonly has a zero energy dip (gap) as seen in Fig.\,\ref{swaveKLboundaryLDOS}.
+For the ballistic regime with $R_{d}=0$, the normalized LDOS $\rho(E)=1$ is satisfied due to $\zeta(x)=0$, which indicates the absence of the proximity effect.
 The height of the ZEP becomes larger with the increase of $R_{d}/R_{b}$, as seen in curves (c) of Figs.\,\ref{proximitypxwaveldos1}(A) and (B).
-The functionalities of the ZEP can be understood by solving the Usadel equation Eqs.\,(\ref{EqsUsadel}) for $\zeta(x)$, with appropriate boundary conditions, which then gives the normalized LDOS $\rho\left(E \right) ={\rm Re}\left[ \cos\zeta\left(x \right) \right]$, normalized by its value in the normal state \cite{Proximityp,Proximityp2}.
+The functionalities of the ZEP can be understood by solving the Usadel equation Eqs.\,(\ref{EqsUsadel}) for $\zeta(x)$, with appropriate boundary conditions, which then gives the normalized LDOS $\rho\left(E \right) ={\rm Re}\left[ \cos\zeta\left(x \right) \right]$ \cite{Proximityp,Proximityp2}.
 Thus, at $E=0$ gives $\rho\left( 0 \right) ={\rm cosh}\left[{2R_{d}}/({R_{b}\sigma_{N}})\right]$, which clearly demonstrates that the ZEP in the LDOS depends on $R_{d}$, $R_{b}$, and $\sigma_{N}$.
 It is therefore evident that $\rho(0)$ gets enhanced with the increase of $R_{d}/R_{b}$ at fixed values of $\sigma_{N}$ as it happens in Fig.\,\ref{proximitypxwaveldos1}.
 Furthermore, it is worth pointing out that the LDOS for $E_{Th}=0.05\Delta_{0}$ exhibits a dip-like structure at $E= \pm E_{d}$ with $0.05\Delta_{0}<E_{d} < 0.1\Delta_{0}$, see Fig.\,\ref{proximitypxwaveldos1}(A), with a prominent size for $R_{d}/R_{b}=1$, but, however, tends to disappear for $E_{Th}=0.5\Delta_{0}$.
-The fact that the LDOS develops a ZEP in the DN region as a result of the proximity effect due to the $p$-wave superconductor makes it different to the dip-like structure seen in conventional junctions and that is the reason why this effect is called anomalous proximity effect \cite{Proximityp,Proximityp2,Proximityp3,Tshape}.
+The fact that the LDOS develops a ZEP in the DN region as a result of the proximity effect due to the $p$-wave superconductor makes it different from the dip-like structure seen in conventional junctions and that is the reason why this effect is called anomalous proximity effect \cite{Proximityp,Proximityp2,Proximityp3,Tshape}.